There was once a time when the only way you could receive personalized financial advice was through a financial advisor.

 Acorns is perfect for young adults who have little to no experience with investing, as you are only ever investing pennies at a time.

-Acorns incentivize college student by offering free use while in school.
+Acorns incentivize college students by offering free use while in school.
 After that, users must pay $1-3 per month based on the quantity and type of accounts that are managed.

 By making the best use your spare change, Acorns proves that there are no excuses not to invest.